soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

   <img src="component-diagram.png" width=1200px />
 </p>

+_**Figure 1.** UML Component Diagram of the system.
+The Advanced Metering lnfrastructure (AMI) component is inspired by the paper by Barai et al[^8] and will be simulated, while the "Privacy Enhancement" subsystem is the focus of our project._

 - **Smart Meter Encryption:** Each Smart Meter encrypts its data using AES encryption before transmission to ensure the security of data in transit.
 - **Data Flow to Data Concentrator:** The AES-encrypted data from the Smart Meters is transmitted through the Neighborhood Area Network to the Data Concentrator.
 - **Data Decryption and Re-encryption at Data Concentrator:** Upon receipt, the Data Concentrator decrypts the AES-encrypted data.
 It then immediately re-encrypts the data using the Paillier encryption system.
 This step is crucial to transition from the secure transmission encryption to the encryption method that allows for aggregated computations.